SpadeDraco/useful_helicopters/README.md

 Rotors are not craftable.
 You'll need to salveage them from crashed\working helicopters still.

-Helicopters can't be flown with non-turbine engines right now.
-This is a hardcode limitation.
-I have allowed non-turbine engines to be installable so you can use them for utility purposes like charging a battery if you wish.
-You will have to remove non-turbine engines before flying.

 Vehicle weight determines the number\size of turbine engines required for liftoff.

 Turbine engines currently accept nearly every type of fuel.
 This is how they are configured in vanilla and I haven't gotten around to changing it yet.